knightedcodemonkey/css/README.md

 - **filter** – Skip certain paths (e.g., storybook-only styles) before compilation.
 - **resolver** – Resolve virtual specifiers the way your bundler does (the repo ships test fixtures for webpack, Vite, and Rspack).
 - **lightningcss** – Pass `true` for defaults or a config object for minification/autoprefixing.
 - **specificityBoost** – Provide a Lightning CSS visitor to bump specificity on selected selectors (e.g., duplicate a class for matching selectors).
-We compose this with your `lightningcss.visitor`, if provided.

 ## Examples